-Work in progress.
-Installation – old postcards, model railway track, text, postcard rack
+Installation – old postcards, model railway track, text, postcard rack, 2022

 My response to the history of the building where I have my studio, the Old Parcels Office, housed in a grade II listed building at the end of Scarborough station platform, its original use was the waiting rooms for the excursion train that brought holidaymakers to the town at the end of the 19th century.
 In this project I am interested in exploring the link between rail travel and the popularity of the picture postcard as a way to connect to the stories of the holidaymakers and visitors that have passed through this building.

-The postcards I receive will form part of a final installation piece and a limited edition artists book that aims to connect the different conversations and stories of people passing through the building across time.
+The postcards I receive will form part of a final piece that aims to connect the different conversations and stories of people passing through the building across time.

 “We are returning tomorrow but we are sorry to leave here, it is so pleasant.
 Anyhow, we shall have to live on Happy memories.
 Love to all.
 Maggie”